hanfak/airportv2-mvn-enterprise/Task.md

 - Have an application start up(main, property file for prod)
     - configuration, wiring
 - Add Exceptions, then try catch them and add logs with stack trace
+    - slf4j
 - Add Jetty server, split up usecase into several classes
+    - property file
-    - respond with json
+    - respond with json, custom marshaller and unmarshaller
     - acceptance tests are run via server then docker container
     - post req for takeoff and landing
     - get req for plane status
+    - logging
+    - log incoming and outgoing requests
 - Add db, object pooling, property file
+    - mysql/postgres
+    - c3po or hikari pooling
+    - use in memory db ie H2 and properties  and code (extra methods on db) just for tests
+    - use stub for database in test
 - flyway db to setup database
-- use stub for database in test
+    - maven, module
+- Yatspec
+    - dictionary
+    - interestingGivens.getType
     - plant uml for acceptance test
 - Use third party weather service, use wire mock for stub, http client to talk wiht it
     - https://fcc-weather-api.glitch.me/api/current?lat=51.4700&lon=0.4543
     - https://www.metaweather.com/api/
-- log incoming and outgoing requests
+    - logging
+    - timeout
 - separate acceptance test into module
-- cqrs and event sourcing, aggregates for flow
 - find bugs Static analysis via maven
 - scheduler to check weather, and store in cache (Db - redis)
+    - quartz, cron
 - status page, check db & weather service is up, scheduled job every minute
+- Wrap logger instead using it directly
+- Use Akka to make calls to db async
 - dockerise, use maven to dockerise and run acceptance tests through image
+- metrics end point, prometheues
 - jenkins ci build
+- extract service to separate app (database)
+    - use docker
+    - kubernetes, multiple replicas
+        - pre install hook for migrating and populating db
+    - encrypt password, decrypt secrets
+    - traceyId
+    - wiremock
-- metrics end point, prometheues
+    -
+- cqrs and event sourcing, aggregates for flow
+- implement using spring, other libraries